Mararsh/MyBox/en/README.md

 ### Launch
 Double click "MyBox.exe" to launch MyBox on Windows.
 The default "Open Method" of image/text/PDF files can be associated to MyBox.exe and a file can be opened directly by MyBox by double clicking the file's name.

 Run following command to launch this program with Jar package: (Please upgrade to Java 12 or higher)

-    java   -jar   MyBox-5.4.jar
+<PRE><CODE>     java   -jar   MyBox-5.4.jar</CODE></PRE>

 A file path can follow the command as argument to be opened directly by MyBox.
 Example, following command will open the image:

-    java   -jar   MyBox-5.4.jar  /tmp/a1.jpg
+<PRE><CODE>     java   -jar   MyBox-5.4.jar   /tmp/a1.jpg</CODE></PRE>

 ### Installation Path, Execution Path, Data Path
 The directory holding files of MyBox.exe or MyBox-xxx.jar is called "Installation Path"(Although no installtion is need).
 The directory under which MyBox is started is called "Execution Path".
 The path where MyBox read/write values and files is called "Data Path".
 Example, MyBox-5.4.jar is copied under path A, and is started under path B, while MyBox data path can be assigned as any path C.

 ### Initialize MyBox
 Example, unpack package of MyBox.exe under path "D:\tmp\MyBox", double click "MyBox.exe", and MyBox is started internally under "app", so the Execution Path is "D:\tmp\MyBox\app".
 MyBox checks path "D:\tmp\MyBox\app", and does not find file "MyBox.ini", then it starts to initialize this instance:
-1) Make "D:\tmp\MyBox\app" as the default data root path, and create subdirectory "mybox" under it.
+1. Make "D:\tmp\MyBox\app" as the default data root path, and create subdirectory "mybox" under it.
-2) If directory "mybox" is found under current user's root, which is the data path of MyBox previous versions, then copy all contents of this path to "D:\tmp\MyBox\app\mybox".
+2. If directory "mybox" is found under current user's root, which is the data path of MyBox previous versions, then copy all contents of this path to "D:\tmp\MyBox\app\mybox".
-3) Create file "MyBox.ini" under "D:\tmp\MyBox\app" and write following line to record the location of data path of current MyBox instance:
+3. Create file "MyBox.ini" under "D:\tmp\MyBox\app" and write following line to record the location of data path of current MyBox instance:
 <PRE><CODE>     MyBoxDataRoot=D\:\\tmp\\MyBox\\app </CODE></PRE>
-4) User can edit file "MyBox.ini" to change data path, and copy files under previous path to new path manually.
+4. User can edit file "MyBox.ini" to change data path, and copy files under previous path to new path manually.
-5) User can also change data path by Setting function of MyBox and the tool will copy old data automatically.
+5. User can also change data path by Setting function of MyBox and the tool will copy old data automatically.

 Another example, copy "MyBox-5.4.jar" under path "d:\tmp\1", and start it from path "d:\tmp\2", then Execution Path is "d:\tmp\2" and MyBox data will be initialized under this path.
 By this way, MyBox can be executed with different data paths and the instances do not interfere each other.

 ### Configuration File
 Under Execution Path, the configuration file "MyBox.ini" records base parameters referred by MyBox when it starts.
 Modify these parameters in time will cause MyBox restarts itself automatically：
-1） Data Path, like:
+1. Data Path, like:
 <PRE><CODE>     MyBoxDataRoot=/home/mara/data/ </CODE></PRE>
-2) Maximum memory usage of JVM, like:
+2. Maximum memory usage of JVM, like:
 <PRE><CODE>     JVMmemory=-Xms3026m </CODE></PRE>
-3) Whether close "HiDPI", like:
+3. Whether close "HiDPI", like:
 <PRE><CODE>     DisableHidpi=false </CODE></PRE>

 ### Supporting HiDPI
 Java supports HiDPI since 9 and interface will adapt current screen resolution aotumatically.
 MyBox supports enable/disable dpi-aware on line, which will cause MyBox reboots itself automatically.

 Developers need notice: JavaFx screen is not same as pysical screen and has different dpi definition which considers X/Y scale ratio too.

 ## Limitation
 MyBox.exe can not be lanuched under path including non-English characters.

 The embedded Derby is in single-application mode, so only one instance of MyBox can read/write db.
 That is, multiple instances of MyBox can run at same time but only the first one can save and visit configuration data while others can do most things except for accessing user's data.

 # Resource Addresses